Main information

 Sanctions

-- it fails to file a corporate income tax return or files a return after the due date with a delay of more than 5 working days, in the amount of 0.01% of the assessed tax loss for each subsequent day of delay, up to a maximum of 5% of the assessed tax loss.
+If you fail to fulfil your obligation to submit a corporate income tax return or a supplementary corporate income tax return, or if you submit it after the statutory time limit and the delay exceeds 5 working days, you are liable to pay a penalty of 0.05% of the assessed tax for each subsequent day of delay, up to a maximum of 5% of the assessed tax, or 0.01% of the assessed tax loss for each subsequent day of delay, up to a maximum of 5% of the assessed tax loss.

 Frequently asked questions